Paris Flamme de la Liberte monument to Princess Diana

 "The Flame of Liberty.
 An exact replica of the Statue of Liberty's flame offered to the people of France by donors throughout the world as a symbol of the Franco-American friendship.
 On the occasion of the centennial of the International Herald Tribune.
 Paris 1887 - 1987."

-But the focus of the monument changed
+But the focus of the Paris Flamme de la Liberte monument changed

 Virtually everyone will have heard about when Princess Diana died after a car crash, and many of you will also know that this happened in Paris on 31st August 1997, and in fact it was after Diana, Princess of Wales left the Ritz Hotel in Paris with Dodi Fayed to go to another residence in Paris.
 They crossed the Place de la Concorde and went along the road parallel to the River Seine, then entered the Pont de l’Alma tunnel, but unfortunately this was where the accident happened and they met their untimely deaths.

-After the announcement of her death, many admirers of Diana, the Princess of Wales, travelled from all over the UK to Kensington Palace to pay their respects, but the Flamme de la Liberte also got transformed into a stele, or commemorative monument for Diana.
+After the announcement of her death, many admirers of Diana, the Princess of Wales, travelled from all over the UK to Kensington Palace to pay their respects, but the Paris Flamme de la Liberte monument also got transformed into a stele, or commemorative monument for Diana.

-The Liberty Flame ended up attracting hundreds of tourists every day with her followers leaving bouquets of flowers, wreaths, poems, letters and more.
-However, there were also some over enthusiastic admirers of Princess Diana who engraved notes onto the plinth, or actually stuck letters and poems onto this monument in Paris, which unfortunately led to its deterioration over the years.
+The Paris Flamme de la Liberte ended up attracting hundreds of tourists every day with her followers leaving bouquets of flowers, wreaths, poems, letters and more.
+However, there were also some over enthusiastic admirers of Princess Diana who engraved notes onto the plinth, or actually stuck letters and poems onto this Paris monument, which unfortunately led to its deterioration over the years.

-Because the Flame of Liberty became the unofficial commemorative monument for Diana, Princess of Wales due to its proximity on top of the bridge where the tragic accident happened, many people believe that this was put in place for her, even though this was not the case.
+Because the Paris Flamme de la Liberte became the unofficial commemorative monument for Diana, Princess of Wales, due to its proximity on top of the bridge where the tragic accident happened, many people believe that this was put in place for her, even though this was not the case.

-And so, a new Flame of Liberty was produced and sculptured by Jean Cardot, in order to recognise the relationship between France and the United States of America and it has two different inscriptions, with one being from France and the other being from the US.
+And so, a new Paris Flamme de la Liberte was produced and sculptured by Jean Cardot, in order to recognise the relationship between France and the United States of America and it has two different inscriptions, with one being from France and the other being from the US.

 Princess Diana pictures on the Flamme de la Liberte